-2.9 Security software
+3.7 Security software

-2.9.1 Anti-Virus
+3.7.1 Anti-Virus

 To optimize the performance of the BioNumerics Setup program it is recommended to temporarily disable the real-time protection or on-access scanning features while running the installer.
-More specifically antivirus software may considerably slow down the installation of the Database Engine feature.

 Anti-virus software may also affect the performance of the BioNumerics application.
-If you notice a significant difference in responsiveness when the anti-virus tool is enabled compared to when the tool is disabled, it may be recommended to exclude the anti-virus tool from scanning the BioNumerics executables (bn-start.exe and bn.exe), the DLL and BXT sub-folders and specific file extensions (\.dll, \.mdb, \.bpl) in the application and database folders.
+If you notice a significant difference in responsiveness when the anti-virus tool is enabled compared to when the tool is disabled, it may be recommended to exclude the anti-virus tool from scanning the BioNumerics executables (bn-start.exe and bn.exe), the DLL and BXT sub-folders and specific file extensions (.dll, .mdb, .bpl) in the application and database folders.